 - Threat detection and protection

-- Collaboration and engagement with appropriate third parties The Best Practices also address two additional Functions:
+- Collaboration and engagement with appropriate third parties (Available to industry stakeholders)

 - Awareness and training

-Together, these seven Functions cover the diverse factors affecting cybersecurity across the motor vehicle ecosystem.
+Together, these seven Functions cover the diverse factors affecting cybersecurity across the connected vehicle ecosystem.
 The Functions influence each other, and many Best Practices have applicability across Functions and vehicle lifecycle phases.

 Effective governance aligns a vehicle cybersecurity program with an organization’s broader mission and objectives.
 Furthermore, strong governance can help to foster and sustain a culture of cybersecurity.
 Best Practices do not dictate a particular model of vehicle cybersecurity governance but provide considerations for organizational design to align functional roles and responsibilities.
 Best Practices for Governance and Accountability include: